boxuanwang28/Chain-of-Thought-as-a-Lens/README.md

 - `make_ref.py`: build 1/2/3/4-hop reference chains for datasets such as ARC, SciQ, and CSQA.

 ### `run_and_eval/`
-Runs the baselines / SC-Align methods and evaluates their performance.
+Runs the baselines, SCOS (also referred to as ACSS in the paper), SC-CoT, and SC-Align methods, and evaluates their performance.

 - `run_scalign_multi_hop.py`: main experiment runner.
-Supports OpenAI API models and local Hugging Face models.
+Supports OpenAI API models and local Hugging Face models, including baseline, SCOS/ACSS, SC-CoT, and SC-Align settings.
 - `eval.py`: summarizes experiment results from generated JSONL files.

 ### `judge/`